luco17/personalSite/src/content/books/poorCharliesAlamanac.md

 28. Jack Welch answering a q. about Apple "Jack, what did Apple do wrong?" - "I don't have any special competence that'd enable me to answer that question."

-29. "I try to get rid of people who always confidently answer questins about which they don't have any real knowledge."
+29. "I try to get rid of people who always confidently answer questions about which they don't have any real knowledge."

 30. On influencing: "Appealing to interest is likely to work better as a matter of human persuasion than appealing to anything else.
 That, again, is a powerful psychological principle with deep biological roots."